- Positive Behavior

 After School Dismissal

-We ask that parents make arrangements to meet their children at a predetermined pick-up area by the North or South Parking lots or the back gate.
-Parents are asked to not wait in the hallways or the lobby as this creates added congestion when over 700 students suddenly enter the halls at dismissal time.
+We ask that parents make arrangements to meet their children at a predetermined pick-up area by the North or South Parking lots or the back gate (see traffic guide, page 18).
+Parents are asked to not wait in the hallways or the lobby as this creates added congestion when students enter the halls at dismissal time.

 Bicycles, Skateboards, Rollerblades, etc.

-Because of the safety concerns arising from over 700 students in movement at the same time before and after school, the large number of private automobiles coming and leaving our parking areas, and the ever-increasing number of vehicles traveling along Jericho Avenue SE, we have determined that students riding bicycles, skateboards, rollerblades and Heelys to school present an added risk to all concerned.
+Because of the safety concerns arising for approximately 600 students in movement at the same time before and after school, the large number of private automobiles coming and leaving our parking areas, and the ever-increasing number of vehicles traveling along Jericho Avenue SE, we have determined that students riding bicycles, skateboards, rollerblades and Heelys to school present an added risk to all concerned.
 Therefore, students are not allowed to bring bicycles, skateboards, rollerblades or Heelys to school or ride them on school campus during arrival and dismissal times.

 If students need to ride a bus they usually do not ride, or if they are to get off at a different bus stop, a note of explanation signed by a parent must be brought to the office so that a bus pass can be issued.